sdhar-pycourse/DSS310/week 6/Week6.1.md

 Let's try a new question:

-*What are the 10 artists with the least number of albums?"
+*What are the 10 artists with the least number of albums?*

 ```
 SELECT